Property app for buyers and sellers to rate agents, view listings launched

 "Through this transparent sharing, it will inadvertently raise the level of professionalism among salespersons who will strive for better reviews from their clients on the portal.”

+"Hopefully the agents who are more on slack will be on their toes, and agents who are doing good will be more than willing to ask for feedback.
+I think this will increase the efficiency and transparency of the industry."

+At the launch, Mr Lee reminded industry players that innovation is key to the transformation of the industry.

-Said Mr Lee: “In recent years, we have seen the emergence of many property-related online portals and services, disrupting traditional players in the real estate transaction services sector."
+“In recent years, we have seen the emergence of many property-related online portals and services, disrupting traditional players in the real estate transaction services sector," said the minister.

 APP FOR AGENTS PROVIDING REAL-TIME PROPERTY REPORTS